Associate of Arts in General Studies

 A completed concentration is noted on a student’s degree transcript and serves as further demonstration of a student’s intellectual persistence and dedication to a particular academic discipline.
 Details can be found on the A.A./A.S.
 Concentrations webpage.

-• Computer Science Concentration (Department of STEM)
+- Computer Science Concentration

-• Integrated Arts Concentration (Department of Liberal Studies)
+- Integrated Arts Concentration

 To earn the A.A. in General Studies degree, students must complete 60 credits:

-• 18 credits of major required courses
+- 18 credits of major required courses

-• 11 credits of general electives
+- 14 credits of general electives

 Major Requirements (18 credits)

-• EDU2061 Education & Identity
+- EDU2061 Education & Identity

-• Concentration Requirement: 15 credits
+- Concentration Requirement (see above): 15 credits

-General Education Requirements
+Additional General Education Requirements

-• WRT1011 Composition and Rhetoric OR WRT1008 Writing Process & Practice Part 2
+- WRT1011 Composition and Rhetoric or WRT1008 Writing Process & Practice Part 2

-• WRT1012 Research and Analysis
+- WRT1012 Research and Analysis

-• COM1011 Intro to Communication OR COM1021 Interpersonal Comm OR COM1071 Public Speaking
+- COM1011 Intro to Communication or COM1021 Interpersonal Comm or COM1071 Public Speaking

-• Mathematics distribution elective (as indicated through placement exam)
+- Mathematics distribution elective (as indicated through placement exam)

-• Humanities distribution elective
+- Humanities distribution elective

-• Social Science distribution elective
+- Social Science distribution elective

-• Creativity distribution elective
+- Creativity distribution elective

-General Electives (11 credits)
+General Electives (14 credits)

 60 Total Credits